 I got my first glimpse of Utah canyon country right after graduating from college.
-With my hard-earned bachelor’s degree in hand, I decided to celebrate by heading out west with my 10-year old son to see Yellowstone and the national parks of southern Utah.
+With my hard-earned bachelor’s degree in hand, I decided to celebrate by heading out west to see Yellowstone and the national parks of southern Utah.

 I grew up on the Atlantic coast of Florida, so our family vacations involved either Gulf Coast beaches or Disney World.
 Southern Utah’s remote wilderness of meandering rivers, deep canyons, and redrock sandstone was like another planet to me, and I was awestruck by the surreal landscape I saw.
 I was hooked, and one year after that first trip, we moved from Florida to Colorado, where I could get to the canyons of southern Utah in less than a day’s drive.

 Over the next 15 years or so, the drive west to Utah via I-70 became second nature to me.
 Two or three times a year, I would trek over Vail Pass (sometimes in less-than-ideal weather conditions) to camp, hike, raft, and do whatever it took to see the canyons from as many different perspectives as possible.
 I even considered becoming a raft guide, but after swimming my first whitewater rapid (not on purpose), I decided I might not be cut out for that.

 I read every book I could get my hands on about the area’s history.
 I studied the area’s geography and learned the names of geologic formations.
 If I happened to be on a flight from Denver to the west coast, I would mildly annoy the people sitting next to me by pointing out landforms to them, saying, “Hey look, there’s the Waterpocket Fold.”
 When I’d tell my friends in Florida that I was headed to Utah for a few days, the response would be, “Again?
 Don’t you get tired of that place??”